Agent-Evaluation/plancraft/README.md

 [Paper](https://arxiv.org/abs/2412.21033) | [Website](https://gautierdag.github.io/plancraft/)

+### ⚠️ Important Note on Baseline Results

+The baseline performance metrics reported in the original paper are underreported due to a bug in the environment that has since been fixed.

+If you are using Plancraft, please re-run the baselines yourself using the code in this repository and use those as your point of comparison.

+For a full explanation, please see Issue [#2](/../../issues/2).

 ### Plancraft was accepted to COLM 2025!

 Plancraft is a minecraft environment that benchmarks planning in LLM agents with an oracle RAG retriever.